 With AEM and Oak, there are several deployment scenarios possible.
 For Assets offloading, a TarMK based deployment with a shared datastore is recommended.
 The following diagram outlines the recommended deployment:

 For details around configuring a datastore, see Configuring node stores and data stores in AEM.

 Adobe recommends that you turn off automatic agent management because it does not support binary-less replication and can cause confusion when setting up a new offloading topology.
 Moreover, it does not automatically support the forward replication flow required by binary-less replication.

-On each worker, create new forward replication agent pointing to the primary.
-The procedure is the same as creating forward agents from primary to secondary.
-See Creating Replication Agents For Offloading for instructions around setting up offloading replication agents.
+On each worker, create new forward replication agent pointing to the master.
+The procedure is the same as creating forward agents from master to worker.
+See, Creating Replication Agents For Offloading for instructions around setting up offloading replication agents.

 The use of binary-less replication is recommendend to reduce the transport overhead for asset offloading.
 To know how to set up binary-less replication for a shared datastore, see Configuring Node Stores and Data Stores in AEM.
 The procedure is not different for Assets offloading, except that it involves other replication agents.
 Because binary-less replication only works with forward replication agents, you should also use forward replication for all offloading agents.